1874 transit of Venus: American expeditions

+Observations

 The transit was observed from many observatories, including the Melbourne Observatory, Adelaide Observatory and Sydney Observatory in Australia, the Royal Observatory at Cape Town in what is now South Africa, the Royal Alfred Observatory on Mauritius, the Madras Observatory in Madras, India, the Colonial Time Service Observatory in Wellington, New Zealand, and the Khedivial Observatory in Egypt.
 The Sydney Observatory sent an observing party to Goulburn in Australia.

 Italian astronomer Pietro Tacchini led an expedition to Muddapur, India.
 Other locations in India from where the transit was observed included Roorkee, and Visakhapatnam.
 The German astronomer Hugo von Seeliger directed an expedition that travelled to the Auckland Islands (subantarctic New Zealand islands).
 German astronomers also travelled to Isfahan in Persia, and to Kerguelen.
 The Dutch astronomer Jean Abraham Chrétien Oudemans made observations from Réunion, and observations were also made from various points in the Dutch East Indies.
 Austrian astronomers made observations from Jassy, in what is now Romania.
 The Russian astronomer Otto Wilhelm von Struve organised expeditions to make observations in eastern Asia, the Caucasus, Persia and Egypt.
 Two Mexican expeditions travelled to Yokohama in Japan.

 There were also several individuals that journeyed to various locations to observe the transit, or funded private expeditions.
 Archibald Campbell made observations from Thebes in Egypt.
 James Ludovic Lindsay funded a private expedition to Mauritius.
 Several private or amateur observations were known to have been made from New South Wales, including from Eden, Windsor, and Sydney.
-A privately funded expedition from the USA also travelled to Beechworth, Victoria, in Australia.
+A privately funded expedition from the United States also travelled to Beechworth, Victoria, in Australia.

 Not all the observers were able to make measurements, either due to adverse weather conditions, or problems with the equipment used.
 Many observers, particularly those on the official expeditions, used the new technique of photoheliography, intending to use the photographic plates to make precise measurements.
-However, the results of using this new technique were poor, and several expeditions were unable to produce publishable results or improve on existing values for the astronomical unit (AU).
-In addition to this, observations made of Mars were producing more accurate results for calculating the value of the AU than could be obtained during a transit of Venus.
+However, the results of using this new technique were poor, and several expeditions were unable to produce publishable results or improve on existing values for the astronomical unit (au).
+In addition to this, observations made of Mars were producing more accurate results for calculating the value of the au than could be obtained during a transit of Venus.